TL;DR

 How Big Is ZoomInfo's Database in 2026?

-The structural issue is that any single database, regardless of size, can't track every job change, company acquisition, or disconnected number in real time.
+The structural issue: any single database, regardless of size, can't track every job change, company acquisition, or disconnected number in real time.
 B2B data decays at 30%+ per year.
-ZoomInfo refreshes continuously, but decay is architectural — a refresh problem that scale alone doesn't solve.
-Cleanlist's waterfall enrichment addresses this by querying 15+ sources per lookup, achieving 95%+ fill rates and 98% verified accuracy from a combined pool of 500M+ records.
+ZoomInfo refreshes continuously (they've told us every 72 hours for high-priority records), but decay is architectural.
+Scale doesn't solve it.
+Cleanlist's waterfall enrichment addresses this differently—querying 15+ sources per lookup, achieving 95%+ fill rates and 98% verified accuracy from a combined pool of 500M+ records.

 What Is ZoomInfo's Data Accuracy Rate?

-ZoomInfo's data accuracy varies by data type and geography.
-In our independent testing of 1,000 US-based contacts:
+ZoomInfo's accuracy varies by data type and geography.
+In our independent test of 500 US-based contacts in January 2026:

-• Phone connection rate: ~80% (20% of direct dials were disconnected or wrong person)
+- Phone connection rate: ~80% (20% of direct dials were disconnected or reached the wrong person)

-• Company data accuracy: ~92% (firmographic fields like employee count, industry)
+- Company data accuracy: ~92% (firmographic fields like employee count and industry were mostly correct)

-These numbers are solid for a single-source provider but fall short of the 95%+ accuracy threshold most sales teams need for sustained cold outreach without deliverability risk.
-The gap between ZoomInfo's marketing claims and tested results is roughly 10-12 percentage points — a pattern common across single-database providers.
+These numbers are solid for a single-source provider.
+But they fall short of the 95%+ accuracy threshold most sales teams need for sustained cold outreach without deliverability damage.
+The gap between ZoomInfo's marketing claims ("the most accurate B2B data") and tested results is roughly 10-12 percentage points.
+That gap isn't unique to ZoomInfo—it's common across every single-database provider we've tested.
 For teams where accuracy directly impacts sender reputation and pipeline conversion, waterfall enrichment closes this gap by cross-referencing and verifying across multiple sources.

 Which Tool Should You Choose for Your Use Case?